-Bilingual Social Work Care Manager (Spanish)
+Bilingual Social Work Care Manager (Spanish) at VillageMD

 At VillageMD, we are committed to helping patients achieve greater health by delivering the most effective, accessible and efficient healthcare in the world through partnership with primary care physicians.
 We're in a unique position to impact everyone in primary care from independent, family-owned practices to world-class health systems.
 As an extension of the Primary Care Physician’s (PCP) care team, Social Work Care Managers are responsible for providing a variety of care management services within a PCP practice(s) or a patient’s home, targeting patients identified as high-risk and/or those who are experiencing barriers to meeting their healthcare goals.
 Principle care management services include, but are not limited to, performing comprehensive assessments, developing patient-centered care plans, and providing episodic and longitudinal care planning.